PayPal Mafia: Legacy

-The PayPal Mafia is sometimes credited with inspiring the re-emergence of consumer-focused Internet companies after the dot-com bust of 2001.
+The PayPal Mafia is sometimes credited with inspiring the reemergence of consumer-focused Internet companies after the dot-com bust of 2001.
 The PayPal Mafia phenomenon has been compared to the founding of Intel in the late 1960s by engineers who had earlier founded Fairchild Semiconductor after leaving Shockley Semiconductor.
 They are discussed in journalist Sarah Lacy's book Once You're Lucky, Twice You're Good.
-According to Lacy, the selection process and technical learning at PayPal played a role, but the main factor behind their future success was the confidence they gained there.
+According to Lacy, the selection process and technical learning at PayPal played a role, but the main factor behind their success was the confidence they gained there.
 Their success has been attributed to their youth; the physical, cultural, and economic infrastructure of Silicon Valley; and the diversity of their skill sets.
 PayPal's founders encouraged tight social bonds among its employees, and many of them continued to trust and support one another after leaving PayPal.
 An intensely competitive environment and a shared struggle to keep the company solvent despite many setbacks also contributed to a strong and lasting camaraderie among former employees.

 Politics

-Some members of the group, such as Peter Thiel, David Sacks and Elon Musk, later expressed libertarian and conservative political views.
-By contrast, Reid Hoffman has regularly been a top donor for many Democratic campaigns and political pushes.
+Some members of the group, such as Thiel, Sacks, and Musk, later expressed libertarian and conservative political views.
+By contrast, Hoffman has been a top donor to many Democratic Party campaigns and political efforts.

-After the 2024 United States presidential election, The Economist wrote that the PayPal Mafia would "take over America's government" with the reelection of Donald Trump.
-Thiel protégé JD Vance became Trump's Vice President, Musk became head of the new Department of Government Efficiency (DOGE), and Sacks became Trump's advisor on AI and cryptocurrencies.
-Musk alone had donated over $250 million to Trump's re-presidential campaign.
+After the 2024 United States presidential election, The Economist wrote that the PayPal Mafia would "take over America's government" with Trump's reelection.
+Thiel protégé JD Vance is Trump's Vice President, Musk became head of the new Department of Government Efficiency (DOGE), and Sacks became Trump's advisor on AI and cryptocurrencies.
+Musk alone donated over $250 million to Trump's 2024 campaign.